comharris/readme/docs/README.md

 - **Others-centered** - Putting yourself in the minds and contexts of other people to understand where they're coming from and how what you're doing affects them.
 I got this idea from [Mark Canlis](http://canlis.com/about/people/our-team/mark-canlis/) when he gave a talk about running a restaurant, and at some point there's going to be chaos and disaster and when it happens the one thing he wants his team to keep in mind is being "others-centered".

+# Hiring

+- **Academic distinction helps** - What we do when we're young has life-long impact.
+Academics, leadership, sports, hobbies significantly shape who we are.
+Distinction suggests either talent or effort, and often both.
+While we shouldn't discount "late bloomers", early bloomers have the advantage.